 The Big Sioux River

 On a warm Saturday in mid-August, we drove to the portage at nearby Legacy Park.
 After inflating our seats and kayak, we began our float down Skunk Creek to the confluence with the Big Sioux River.
-Earlier that morning, we left our Subaru in a downtown parking lot near our take-out point, upstream from Falls Park.
+Earlier that morning, we had left our Subaru in a downtown parking lot near our take-out point, upstream from Falls Park.

 There are parks along most of the riverbanks, with several places to stop along the way.
-It was fun floating past places we had seen while on the bike trail or with our dogs.
+It was fun floating past places we had explored while on the bike trail or with our dogs.

 We saw this plane in the woods north of Tuthill Park.
 Unfortunately, we were not able to locate any information about it.
+We’re hoping one of our readers may have information.

 After several hours, we saw downtown in the distance.